Is it possible to catch trout in London? In this article, I will answer exactly that.

 Can you catch trout in the River Thames?

-The numbers are still low, and it requires quite a bit of luck and dedication to catch.
+The numbers of sear un trout are still low, and they require quite a bit of dedication and luck to catch.
 For a tourist in the city for only a few days the chance of catching one is almost null.
 Most of the fishing in the lower Thames is for Coarse and marine species.

 How much does trout fishing in London cost?

-When fishing free access water for river trout then the only expense is the fishing licence which is £6 for a day.
-An 8 day licence is better value at $12, for extended stays a year licence is £30.
+When fishing free access water for river trout then the only expense is the fishing licence which is £6 for a day (2021 prices).
+An 8 day licence is better valued at £12, for extended stays a year licence is £30.

 When targeting salmon or sea trout.
 The licence cost is £12/£27/£82 for the same amount of time.